 - 1. The project work as a part of curriculum is to acquire practical knowledge on the implementation of the concepts/knowledge gained. - 2.
 Each student should carry out individually one project work and it may be a work using the software or statistical packages that they have learned or the implementation of concepts from the papers studied or implementation of any innovative idea focusing on application oriented concepts. - 3.
 The project work should be compulsorily done in the college only under the supervision of the faculty concerned. - 4.
-Project work carries 200 marks, out of which 100 marks is for internals and 100 marks will be evaluated by the external examiner on the day of the conduct of the examination. - 5.
+Project work carries 100 marks for Undergraduate, out of which 40 marks is for internals and 60 marks will be evaluated by the external examiner on the day of the conduct of the examination. - 5.
+Project work carries 200 marks for Postgraduate, out of which 100 marks is for internals and 100 marks will be evaluated by the external examiner on the day of the conduct of the examination. - 6.
 A minimum of two reviews have to be done, one at the time of finalizing the company with profile, project title, questionnaire/identifying the primary data.
-The second review is at the time of design, implementation, testing, and report writing. - Internals for 50 marks consists of Review I - 20 marks

-Review II - 20 marks and Viva voce - 10 marks

-- 7. In Review I, - Science Stream students should have identified the company in which he/she has to do the project, domain area and title of the project, existing and proposed system. - Arts stream structuring and finalizing the questionnaire/identifying the primary data to be collected.
+The second review is at the time of design, implementation, testing, and report writing. - Internals for 50 marks consists of Review I - 20 marks Review II - 20 marks and Viva voce - 10 marks - 8.
+In Review I, - Science Stream students should have identified the company in which he/she has to do the project, domain area and title of the project, existing and proposed system. - Arts stream structuring and finalizing the questionnaire/identifying the primary data to be collected.